vc1492a/dateCleanse.py/readme.md

 dateCleanse.py converts a variety of date formats and to a single, common format: MM/DD/YYYY.

-This tool is still in alpha.
-Development pace will coincide with its frequency of use for date cleansing in different applications.
+Development pace will coincide with its frequency of use for date cleansing in different applications, but this tool is ready for use.
 Written and tested in Python 3.4.3.

 ## Currently Supported Date Formats